China's SMIC raises revenue expectations following strong Q1 as chip shortage boosts demand

-TechnologyChina's SMIC raises revenue expectations following strong Q1 as chip shortage boosts demand

-China's Semiconductor Manufacturing International Corp (SMIC) (0981.HK) said on Friday that demand for chips exceeds supply, and raised its expectations for sales for the first half of the year.
+SHANGHAI (Reuters) - China’s Semiconductor Manufacturing International Corp (SMIC) said on Friday that demand for chips exceeds supply, and raised its expectations for sales for the first half of the year.

 “Our current capacity could not fulfill customer needs, and products in every market segment faced shortages,” Zhao Haijun, co-chief executive of SMIC, said in a company earnings call.